Akash3121/3D/README.md

 # 3D
-Immersive Technologies and 3D User Interfaces - Class by Jerald Jr Thomas
+Immersive Technologies and 3D User Interfaces - Class by Jerald Thomas.

 Includes ppt's Class notes and assigments and all.